Herman-Lin/DTour/README.md

 ```
 jsdoc [filename with class to document]
 ```
-HTML files can be previewed in the out folder
+Auto generated HTML is available in the out folder Also viewable as PDF in the out folder

 # Testing scnearios
 Please see `test` folder for jest unit testing.